-Longer nights mean greater light shows, and the Detroit Zoo’s Wild Lights event is definitely a must-see.
+Longer nights mean greater light shows, and the Detroit Zoo Wild Lights event is definitely a must-see.
 More than five million LED lights illuminate trees, buildings and animal sculptures toward the front of the zoo on select nights, select dates Nov.
-18-Dec.
-31, 2017.
+17-Dec.
+31, 2018.

 Walk the grounds to the sound of your favorite Christmas tunes.
 Stop at arts and crafts booths.
 Find more than 200 animal sculptures throughout the zoo.
 Purchase warm, seasonal refreshments, Wild Lights memorabilia and photos with Santa.

-As part of the special “Rudolph Package” ticket price ($18/person ages 2 and up), guests not only get to experience Wild Lights but also the opportunity to see a 10-minute adaption of Rudolph the Red-Nosed Reindeer in 4-D in the Wild Adventure Zone 4-D Theater.
-The package also includes 3-D glasses that will make the beautiful lights transform into snowflakes or snowmen – and even a red nose so kids can look just like Rudolph.
+As part of the special “Polar Express Package” ticket price ($16-$22/person ages 2 and up), guests not only get to experience Wild Lights but also the opportunity to see a 15-minute adaption of The Polar Express in 4-D in the Wild Adventure Zone 4-D Theater.

 The reptile conservation center, river otter and beaver habitats will be the only animal exhibits open during Wild Lights.
 Note: All other animal exhibits, including The Polk Penguin Conservation Center, will be closed during Wild Lights evenings.